-Dr Megan Williams is Senior Lecturer in Aboriginal Health and Wellbeing at the Graduate School of Health.
+Dr Megan Williams is Senior Lecturer and Head of the Indigenous Health Discipline at the Graduate School of Health.
 She has over 20 years’ experience combining health service delivery and research, particularly focusing on Aboriginal peoples’ leadership to improve the health and wellbeing of people in the criminal justice system and post-prison release.
 Megan is a Wiradjuri descendent, and also has Anglo-Celtic heritage.

-Megan is a research partner of the First Peoples Disability Network and Mibbinbah Men’s Spaces health promotion charity.
-Megan has had her work endorsed by the Cooperative Research Centre for Aboriginal and Torres Strait Islander Health under the umbrella of the Lowitja Institute.
-She contributes to the NHMRC-funded Centre for Research Excellence on Offender Health at UNSW and an ARC-funded partnership between Ted Noffs Foundation and UNSW.
-Through the new Sydney Partnership for Health, Education and Research Enterprise and Croakey.org Megan also focusses on translating research into policy, practice and education.
-Megan was an award-winning Aboriginal health lecturer at UNSW and UQ, and a recent finalist in the 2017 National Indigenous Human Rights Awards.
+Megan had her work endorsed by the Cooperative Research Centre for Aboriginal and Torres Strait Islander Health under the umbrella of the Lowitja Institute.
+She contributes to the Ngadhuri-nya (To care for) study associated with the NSW Child Development Study in collaboration with UNSW investigating impacts of incarceration across generations, and an ARC-funded partnership between Ted Noffs Foundation and UNSW.
+Megan has also designed and published on an evaluation model for Aboriginal health programs - the Ngaa-bi-nya framework.
+Through the Maridulu Budyari Gumal Sydney Partnership for Health, Education and Research Enterprise (SPHERE) and Croakey.org Megan also focusses on translating research into policy, practice and education.

 Megan's community involvement has included: